HollowMan6/CS-E4160/A4/README.md

 ### 2.3 Are there any security problems in using GPG like this?
 Using GPG like this can be secure if the keys are properly generated, stored, and exchanged between trusted parties.
 However, there are several security problems that can arise, such as:

-- Weak key generation: If the keypair is generated with weak parameters, it can be vulnerable to attacks.
-- Key compromise: If a private key is compromised, an attacker can decrypt and access the encrypted data.
-- Key exchange: If the public key is exchanged over an insecure channel, it can be intercepted and replaced with a malicious key.
-- Malware: If malware is present on either lab1 or lab2, it can intercept the plaintext or the encrypted file before or after encryption or decryption.
 - Weak Passphrases: If the passphrase used to encrypt a GPG key is weak, it may be vulnerable to brute-force attacks.
 It is important to choose a strong passphrase that is difficult to guess and contains a mix of upper and lowercase letters, numbers, and special characters.
 - Key Management: If GPG keys are not stored securely, they may be vulnerable to theft or compromise.
 It is important to store GPG keys in a secure location, such as an encrypted file or hardware security module, and to use best practices for key management, such as revoking and regenerating keys as needed.
 - Key Verification: If GPG keys are not properly verified, there is a risk of impersonation or man-in-the-middle attacks.
 It is important to verify the authenticity of GPG keys before using them to encrypt or sign data, and to use trusted sources for key verification.